 Store: If you make a big batch of this and can't eat it right away, then it would be good in the fridge for about 3 days.
 We often shred it up and keep it in the fridge to add to pasta and salads for lunch a couple of days after.

-Freeze: We wouldn't recommend freezing this salmon, because of the yoghurt dill sauce that is one top.
+Freeze: We wouldn't recommend freezing this salmon, because of the yogurt dill sauce that is one top.
 It doesn't defrost very well.

 Frequently asked questions